Crispy Grilled Campfire Potato Wedges

 Step 2

-Cook until tender then drain.
+Cook until just tender, then drain.

 Step 3

-• The residual heat from the potatoes helped melt the butter.
-If they start cooling down though, just melt the butter in the pot first.
-If you have a large enough pot or bowl you can season them all at once.
+I seasoned them in batches in my small pot before placing them on aluminum foil.
+The residual heat helped melt the butter, but if they start to cool, melt the butter in the pot first before tossing.
+If you have a large enough bowl, you can season them all at once.

 Step 4

-Grill until slightly charred and crispy on the outside.
+Place the wedges on a hot grill or cast-iron pan and cook until slightly charred and crispy on the outside.

 Step 5